Asynchronous video startup Weet just launched to cement bonds, and know-how, within companies – TechCrunch

 For founder Najette Fellache, coming to the Bay Area a few years ago from Nantes, France was a way to grow a company she’d founded and which was already was beginning to count major U.S. corporations like GE, Tesla, Amazon, and Medtronics as customers.

 What that six-year-old outfit, Speach, sells is essentially knowledge sharing between colleagues via videos produced by the employees themselves, often to augment written instructions.
-The idea is to maximize learning, fast, and investors liked the idea enough to provide Speach with $14 million in funding.
+The idea is to maximize learning, fast, and investors liked it enough to provide Speach with $14 million in funding.

 But while the technology has only become more relevant in a world shut down by COVID-19, an internal project within the company began to interest Fellache even more after her children abruptly began attending school remotely from home.
 As she tells it, her aha moment came in the form of a drawing from her youngest son, who struggled to understand why his mother’s meetings kept taking precedent over him.